amirkarimi/openfaas-scala-afterburn/README.md

 Build the watchdog with the code in the `fast_fork` branch in the faas repo.

-Edit the code in the `function` folder in this sample.
+Edit the code in the `src/main/scala/function` folder in this sample.

 ## Generate JAR file